 When did people in Britain first start baking bread, cakes and biscuits?
 What ingredients and equipment did they use, and was baking expensive?
 Here, food historians Professor John Walter and Dr Sara Pennell explore the history of baking…

-Baking is a luxury few are able to enjoy.
-But for those who can afford a wood-burning stove and to heat it, you would start with bread.
-The better the quality, the higher up the social order you are.
+In the medieval period baking was a luxury few were able to enjoy.
+But those who could afford a wood-burning stove (and to heat it) would start with bread.
+The better the quality, the higher up the social order you were

 “If you were wealthy, your baked goods would be rich in exotic colour.
-But if you were poor, you were grateful if you could afford meat for your pie.”
+But if you were poor, you were grateful if you could afford meat for your pie,” says Walter.

-Britain sees an explosion of expensive spices, such as saffron.
-Sweet dough, with lots of cream and butter, start to be enjoyed by those who could afford it.
+Britain saw an explosion of expensive spices, such as saffron, in the 15th century.
+Sweet dough, with lots of cream and butter, started to be enjoyed by those who could afford it

-The wigg – a small bun made with sweetened dough and herbs and spices – becomes popular.
+The wigg – a small bun made with sweetened dough and herbs and spices – became popular.

-But mince pies are made with minced beef or mutton, and biscuits “are the equivalent of Ryvita – pretty nasty stuff,” says Prof Walter.
+But mince pies were made with minced beef or mutton, and biscuits were “the equivalent of Ryvita – pretty nasty stuff,” says Walter.

 16th and 17th centuries